 What is the Cornea?

 In order to learn about the conditions that affect the cornea, it helps to understand what the cornea is.
 Similar to the windshield of a car or the crystal on a wristwatch, the cornea is a clear structure that makes up the central outer surface of the front of the eye.
-It forms a dome-like chamber over the iris (colored part of the eye), pupil (black, circular opening in the center of the iris), and lens— all of which are inside the eye.
+It forms a dome-like chamber over the iris (the colored part of the eye), pupil (black, circular opening in the center of the iris), and lens— all of which are inside the eye.
 And just like a windshield, if the cornea becomes cloudy or opaque, it can significantly limit a person’s ability to see.
 The same happens if the cornea becomes warped in shape due to a variety of factors.

-Common Corneal Disorders
+Common Corneal Diseases and Conditions

 - Dry eye